puid/Elixir/README.md

 So we use random IDs (aka random strings), which means we drop _guaranteed uniqueness_ and adopt a weaker strategy of _probabilistic uniqueness_.
 Specifically, rather than being absolutely sure of uniqueness, we settle for a statement such as *"there is less than a 1 in a billion chance that two of my strings are the same"*.
 We use an implicit version of this very strategy every time we use a hash as a key.
 We *assume* there will be no hash collision, but we **_do not_** have any true _guarantee of uniqueness_ per se.

 Understanding _probabilistic uniqueness_ requires an understanding of [*entropy*](https://en.wikipedia.org/wiki/Entropy_(information_theory)) and of how to estimate the probability of a [*collision*](https://en.wikipedia.org/wiki/Birthday_problem#Cast_as_a_collision_problem) (i.e., the probability that two strings in a set of randomly generated strings might be the same).
 The blog post [Hash Collision Probabilities](http://preshing.com/20110504/hash-collision-probabilities/) provides an excellent overview of deriving an expression for calculating the probability of a collision in some number of instances of a perfect N-bit hash.
-Although the blog post provides detail for calculating the probability of a hash collision, it does not provide an answer to quantifying what we mean by _"there is less than a 1 in a billion chance that 1 million strings of this form will have a repeat"_.
+Although the blog post provides detail for calculating the probability for hash collisions, it does not provide an answer to quantifying what we mean by _"there is less than a 1 in a billion chance that 1 million strings of this form will have a repeat"_.
 That requires we calculate the entropy necessary to generate a **_total_** number of strings (from a much larger pool of possible strings) with a given **_risk_** of a repeat.

-`Puid` provides easy creation of modules for randomly generating _probably unique identifiers_ (**puid**s) from a given character set such that a **_total_** number of the strings can be generated with a specified **_risk_** of repeat.
+`Puid` provides exactly this capability by creating modules for randomly generating _probably unique identifiers_ (**puid**s) from a given character set such that a **_total_** number of the strings can be generated with an explicitly **_risk_** of repeat.

 [TOC](#TOC)